Years ago my mind and my body were full of stress. I was running a large business-critical programme and I was petrified of failing.

 Going to India was something I did for myself – not something I felt I should do or was expected to.
 It was liberating and I came back feeling rejuvenated and determined to lead my life and my projects in a way that would give me energy rather than drain me.

 Inspired by a personal coaching session that had a profound effect on me I decided to train as a coach myself.
 I studied whilst working as a project manager and I began to use my newfound skills in my working environment.

 At the time I had no ambition to work as a professional coach.
 I simply felt that coaching was a magical skill that I wanted to master.
-Through my studies, I learned a lot about human behaviour and the beliefs that control the things we do and say.
+Through my studies, I learned a lot about human behaviour and the beliefs that we control the things we do and say.
 I also learned to truly listen and to ask questions that help people reframe their problems.

 I wouldn’t go as far as saying that all project managers should train as coaches.
 But I would say that understanding human behaviour is essential for anyone who would like to get better at building relationships at work and leading a team.